6147 Helen C. White

 - BA, Columbia University

-- Modernism, Postcolonialism and Globalism: Anglophone Literature, 1950 to the Present, co-editor with Michael Valdez Moses (Oxford University Press, forthcoming 2018).
+- Modernism, Postcolonialism, and Globalism: Anglophone Literature, 1950 to the Present, co-editor with Michael Valdez Moses (Oxford University Press, 2019).

 - Modernism and Opera, co-editor with Matthew Wilson Smith (Johns Hopkins University Press, 2016).
 Finalist for the 2017 Modernist Studies Association Prize for an Edition, Anthology, or Essay Collection.